Using existing contracts#

 Fees#

+Starknet.py requires you to specify amount of Fri that you are willing to pay when executing invoke_v3().
 Alternatively, you can estimate fee automatically, as described in the Automatic fee estimation section below.

-await contract.functions["put"].invoke_v1(k, v, max_fee=5000)
+await contract.functions["put"].invoke_v3(k, v, l1_resource_bounds=ResourceBounds(

-method on a prepared call can be used either with max_fee
+The l1_resource_bounds argument can be also defined in prepare_invoke_v3().
+Subsequently, the invoke() method on a prepared call can be used either with l1_resource_bounds omitted or with its value overridden.

-prepared_call = contract.function["put"].prepare_invoke_v1(k, v, max_fee=5000)
+prepared_call = contract.function["put"].prepare_invoke_v3(k, v, l1_resource_bounds=ResourceBounds(

 await prepared_call.invoke()

-# or max_fee can be overridden
+# or l1_resource_bounds can be overridden

-await prepared_call.invoke(max_fee=10000)
+await prepared_call.invoke(l1_resource_bounds=ResourceBounds(

 Warning